Continuing Education Activity

 While fluid resuscitation protocols for burns are well described, resuscitation in burn-blast victims may be complicated by blast injuries causing hemorrhage.
-Some hypotensive patients will require blood transfusion in addition to crystalloids.
-The volume of crystalloids infused for burn patients typically follows an algorithm such as the Parkland formula which predicts fluid requirements over the first 24 hours from the time of the burn.
-Four milliliters crystalloid per percent body surface area burned per kilogram of patient weight estimates the total volume for 24 hours with half given in the first 8 hours from the time of the burn and the second half given for the remaining 16 hours.
+Some hypotensive patients will require a blood transfusion in addition to crystalloids.
+The volume of crystalloids infused for burn patients typically follows an algorithm such as the Parkland formula, which predicts fluid requirements over the first 24 hours from the time of the burn.
+Four milliliters crystalloid per percent body surface area burned per kilogram of patient weight estimates the total volume for 24 hours, with half given in the first 8 hours from the time of the burn and the second half given for the remaining 16 hours.

-Clinicians generally should transfer patients with napalm burns to a burn center given the unusual nature of these burns and the tendency for complications such as keloids.
+Clinicians generally should transfer patients with napalm burns to a burn center, given the unusual nature of these burns and the tendency for complications such as keloids.

 The diagnosis of napalm burns is typically clear by history.
-However, in the rare situation where a history of exposure is unknown patients exposed to napalm effects, but not burned, may present with altered mental status, hypoxia, respiratory collapse, or shock.
+However, in the rare situation where a history of exposure is unknown, patients exposed to napalm effects but not burned may present with altered mental status, hypoxia, respiratory collapse, or shock.
 The area surrounding the patient’s initial location would show clear signs of combustion.
 Clinicians should consider carbon monoxide toxicity, carbon dioxide toxicity, cyanide inhalation, and blunt head injury in such patients.

 The prognosis of napalm exposure varies markedly.
 Most patients who die from exposure do so immediately by immolation, blast effect, or respiratory failure.
 Those with a large surface area burn risk death by infection and multi-organ system failure in hours to days.
 Patients with less severe burns will likely survive with treatment from burn centers and burn specialists.

 Napalm burns result in severe skin damage that can cause multiorgan system failure and death.
-Severe disfigurement and loss of function are common requiring skin grafting and specialized care.
+Severe disfigurement and loss of function are common, requiring skin grafting and specialized care.
 Keloid formation may occur in some individuals.
 The psychological effect of exposure to napalm may be severe.

 Postoperative and Rehabilitation Care

-Many patients exposed to napalm will require rehabilitative care from specialists in burn management including plastic surgeons.
+Many patients exposed to napalm will require rehabilitative care from specialists in burn management, including plastic surgeons.
 Some will require specialized care from physical and occupational therapists to recover function.
 Mental health counseling may prove helpful.

-The initial and ongoing management of napalm injuries may require consultation with trauma surgeons, pulmonologists, burn specialists, plastic surgeons, intensivists, physical medicine and rehabilitation physicians, physical and occupational therapists, psychiatrists and psychologists.
+The initial and ongoing management of napalm injuries may require consultation with trauma surgeons, pulmonologists, burn specialists, plastic surgeons, intensivists, physical medicine and rehabilitation physicians, physical and occupational therapists, psychiatrists, and psychologists.
 Early toxicologist input may be helpful in those more seriously injured or those with altered mental status and concern for carbon monoxide or cyanide exposure.

 Deterrence and Patient Education

 The United Nations banned napalm usage against civilian targets in 1980, but this has not stopped its use in many conflicts around the world.
-Although the use of traditional napalm has generally ceased modern variants are deployed allowing some countries to assert that they do not use “napalm.”
+Although the use of traditional napalm has generally ceased, modern variants are deployed, allowing some countries to assert that they do not use “napalm.”

 Online instructions for homemade napalm exist and entice some individuals to attempt to make their own napalm for both routine uses (destroying insect colonies or burning tree stumps) and nefarious purposes; this generally requires heating a flammable substance such as gasoline or kerosene and then slowly mixing in various gelatinizing agents such as soap.
 When performing this operation over an open flame, the entire mixture may inadvertently ignite and cause extensive burns.